How to replace and install a new vanity top on a budget. A handy tutorial for saving money on your bathroom remodel.

 2. Design Your Countertop

-Before ordering, you have several design choices to decisions to make.
+Before ordering, you have several design choices and decisions to make.
 Many of these choices come with an additional up-charge ranging from $50-100.

 - Countertop Material– Cultured Marble is generally the cheapest, but there are several price grades depending on which type of marble you select.
 It’s very similar to the way kitchen countertops are rated A,B,C,D. Each letter has a different price point.